Season 200 g slab skinless pork belly with 1 pinch salt and pepper on both sides.

 Sprinkle with 1 tbsp all-purpose flour and rub over the surface of the pork until evenly coated.

-Drizzle 1 tbsp toasted sesame oil into a heated frying pan (medium-low) and add 1 tsp garlic clove and 1 tsp ginger root.
+Drizzle 1 tbsp cooking oil into a heated frying pan (medium-low) and add 1 tsp garlic clove and 1 tsp ginger root.
 Fry until fragrant.

 Add the pork to the pan and fry until both sides are browned and the fat is a little bit crispy.